eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Ability to communicate and teach others both inside and outside the company.
 	- Exposure to hardware design and verification techniques is a plus but not required.
 + We at SiFive are proud to take a "software first" approach to develop tools and frameworks that achieve cutting edge performance without compromising quality for the SiFive Intelligence processor family.
 The SiFive Intelligence processors deliver AI acceleration for the edge and beyond.
 SiFive intelligence builds on RISC-V Vectors (RVV) allowing SiFive to design Core IPs that deliver performance, are optimized for power and area, but do not sacrifice flexibility or programmability.
 Our software stack is co-designed with the hardware, developed with scalability and quality in mind, and driven by well known leaders in the compiler, ML and system infrastructure space.
 Join us to develop a revolutionary software from the ground up.
 + skill set:
+	- As an SoC Generator Design Engineer, you will be joining a small team to architect, build and maintain configurable RTL generators for SoCs and SoC components such as DMA, NoC, cache, peripheral and security subsystems.
+You will work closely with verification, physical design, IP integration, software, FPGA and other teams to design, tape out and bring up multiple SoCs in a variety of vertical markets, as well as develop infrastructure and automation for SoC design and integration.
+	- Develop reusable, scalable RTL generators in the Chisel hardware design language.
+	- Create, deploy, support, and maintain frameworks for automating SoC and FPGA integration in Chisel.
+	- Collaborate with verification engineers to bring-up and debug designs, ensuring conformance to specifications and full stimulus coverage.
+	- Work with physical design engineers to satisfy design performance, power, and area requirements.
+	- Document microarchitectural specifications and generator source code.
+	- BS, MS, or PhD in Computer Engineering, Computer Science, or Electrical Engineering.
+	- At least 2 years experience developing RTL in Verilog, SystemVerilog, or VHDL.
+	- Strong written and spoken communication skills.
+	- Interest in learning and developing new methodologies for SoC design in functional programming languages, eg Scala.
+	- Experience with scripting languages such as Python, Bash, or Ruby.
++ skill set:
 	- BLAH.
 + skill set: